aws/aws-cli/awscli/examples/ssm/describe-maintenance-window-targets.rst

-**To list all targets for a maintenance window**
+**To list all targets for a Maintenance Window**

-This example lists all of the targets for a maintenance window.
+This example lists all of the targets for a Maintenance Window.

 Command::